History of Keralam: Vijayanagara Empire Influences

 The king Deva Raya II (1424–1446) of the Vijayanagara Empire tried to conquer the present-day state of Kerala in the 15th century but was not able to logistically do so.
-He however accepted the rule of the Zamorin of Kozhikode, as well as the ruler of Kollam around 1443.
+He however accepted the rule of the Zamorin of Kozhikode, as well as the ruler of Kollam around on 1443.
 Fernão Nunes says that the Zamorin had to pay tribute to the king of Vijayanagara Empire.
 As the Vijayanagara power diminished over the next fifty years, the Zamorin of Kozhikode again rose to prominence in Kerala.
 He built a fort at Ponnani in 1498.

 The Kingdom of Venad

 Kollam, the capital of Venad, in the 1700s.

 Venad was a kingdom in the south west tip of Kerala, which acted as a buffer between Cheras and Pandyas.
 Until the end of the 11th century, it was a small principality in the Ay Kingdom.
 The Ays were the earliest ruling dynasty in southern Kerala, who, at their zenith, ruled over a region from Nagercoil in the south to Thiruvananthapuram in the north.
 Their capital was at Kollam.
 A series of attacks by the Pandyas between the 7th and 8th centuries caused the decline of Ays although the dynasty remained powerful until the beginning of the 10th century.
 When Ay power diminished, Venad became the southernmost principality of the Second Chera Kingdom Invasion of Cholas into Venad caused the destruction of Kollam in 1096.
 However, the Chera capital, Mahodayapuram, fell in the subsequent attack, which compelled the Chera king, Rama varma Kulasekara, to shift his capital to Kollam.
-Thus, Rama Varma Kulasekara, the last king of Chera dynasty, is probably the founder of the Venad royal house, and the title of Chera kings, Kulasekara, was thenceforth adopted by the rulers of Venad.
+Thus, Rama Varma Kulasekara, the last king of Chera dynasty, is probably the founder of the Venad royal house, and the title of Chera kings - Kulasekara, was thenceforth adopted by the rulers of Venad.
 The end of Second Chera dynasty in the 12th century marks the independence of the Venad.
 The Venadu King then also was known as Venadu Mooppil Nayar.

 In the second half of the 12th century, two branches of the Ay Dynasty: Thrippappur and Chirava, merged into the Venad family and established the tradition of designating the ruler of Venad as Chirava Moopan and the heir-apparent as Thrippappur Moopan.
 While Chrirava Moopan had his residence at Kollam, the Thrippappur Moopan resided at his palace in Thrippappur, 9 mi north of Thiruvananthapuram, and was vested with the authority over the temples of Venad kingdom, especially the Sri Padmanabhaswamy temple.